Finance for Non-Financial Professionals

-The program is designed specifically for those with little to no financial background.
-It starts with the basics and builds a foundation of knowledge.
-You won’t feel that you’re “behind” or that others are speaking a different language, and you will feel comfortable asking questions and participating in class discussions.
+The program is designed specifically for individuals with little to no financial background.
+It starts with the basics and builds a foundation.
+You won’t feel “behind” your classmates.
+You’ll be comfortable asking questions and participating in class discussions.

 Understand the basics of financial statements

-- Become proficient in interpreting the income statements, balance sheets and cash flow statements of your own firm
+- Become a pro at interpreting the income statements, balance sheets, and cash flow statements of your own firm

 - Gain insight into the relevance and limitations of key financial statements in annual reports

-- Develop a familiarity with financial ratios and key performance measures
+- Get familiar with financial ratios and key performance measures

 Better manage day-to-day cash flows and working capital